stanford-ppl/pir/README.md

 ## [Use Spatial as a Submodule](https://github.com/stanford-ppl/spatial-quickstart-submodule)
-This repo contains setup that uses spatial as a git submodule, which you can track on a specific branch of spatial.
+This repo contains setup that uses spatial as a git submodule, which you can track on a specific branch of spatial that is more up to date.
 This is recommended for Plasticine applications.

 ## [Troubleshooting](docs/TROUBLESHOOTING.md)
 Troubleshooting for installation.